munkhdorj-m/Python-exercise-20-String-1/README.md

 **Problem:**

 Count how often each word appears in a given string.
-Print the result using loop.
+Return dictionary that contains word and its count.

 **Example**

 	Input: "hello hello world"
-	Output:
+	Output:  {"hello": 2, "world": 1}
-	hello: 2
-	world: 1

 	Input: "this is a test this is"
-	Output:
-	this: 2
-	is: 2
-	a: 1
-	test: 1
+	Output:  {"this": 2, "is": 2, "a": 1, "test": 1}

 	Input: "count count count"
-	Output:
+	Output:  {"count": 3}
-	count: 3

 ---